DarthHelmut/Dotfiles/README.md

 # Dotfiles
-# If you are here you are FUCK
+# if you are here you know what to do